-Recall that for graphs $G$ and $H$ and a nonnegative integer $r$, ${\mathcal F}(G,H,r)$ is the set consisting of the graphs that can be obtained from a disjoint union of $G$ and $H$ by adding edges between $V(G)$ and $V(H)$ such that every vertex in $V(H)$ has degree at least $r$.
+Before we proof Lemma \ref{better path island shallow 2}, we recall that for graphs $G$ and $H$ and a nonnegative integer $r$, ${\mathcal F}(G,H,r)$ is the set consisting of the graphs that can be obtained from a disjoint union of $G$ and $H$ by adding edges between $V(G)$ and $V(H)$ such that every vertex in $V(H)$ has degree at least $r$.
 For a graph $W$ in ${\mathcal F}(G,H,r)$, the {\it type} of $W$ is the number of edges of $W$ incident with $V(H)$, and the {\it heart} of $W$ is $V(G)$.